Event: Risks of visibility in a forced spotlight

 Rethinking Gender and Sexuality: Case Study of the Native American “Two Spirit” People

 Sociology and anthropology have long used the experiences of “third sex” cultures, such as the Native American Two Spirit people, to teach students about the social construction of sex and gender.
 In many cultures around the world, people are allowed to live their lives beyond conventional binaries; they need not adhere to the biological sex they were born into.
 These people are usually revered and there are special circumstances where individuals are allowed to shift their gender position.
 These groups, including the Two Spirit people, are used as examples in the sociology of Lesbian, Gay, Bisexual, Transgender, Queer and Intersexual (LGBTQI) issues.
-Recent scholarship, however, has questioned this practice, demonstrating that social scientists are applying Western concepts to misappropriate the Two Spirit phenomena.
+Recent scholarship, however, has questioned this practice, demonstrating that social scientists are applying Western concepts to misunderstand the Two Spirit phenomena.

 Continue reading Rethinking Gender and Sexuality: Case Study of the Native American “Two Spirit” People